 Adding host records

-Note: The TTL is reset back to 3600 after changes are made to the host records.
+Note: The TTL resets to 3600 after changes are made to the host records.

-- Locate the domain you want to manage by clicking Domains followed by My domains.
+- Locate the domain you want to manage by clicking Domains, then My domains.

-- Search for the domain or choose from the list.
+- Search for the domain or choose it from the list.

 - Select the Record type.

-- Enter the destination address and press Save.
+- Enter the destination address and click Save.

 Increasing host records